Vinette Ebrahim

 Vinette Ebrahim (born 21 February 1957) is a South African actress and playwright known for her role as Charmaine Meintjies in the SABC 2 soap opera 7de Laan.
 She is the sister of actor Vincent Ebrahim.

 Early life

 Ebrahim is the sister of South African-British actor Vincent Ebrahim.
-Her brother, six years her senior, named Ebrahim after himself.
+Her brother, eight years her senior, named Ebrahim after himself.

 Ebrahim's father worked as a teacher in Woodstock, a suburb of Cape Town, South Africa, as well as an actor, writer, and director.
 In the late 1950s, he moved the family to Coventry, England, to work as a stage manager.
 The family later returned to South Africa.